 VANCOUVER KITCHEN CABINET PAINTING: CABINET PAINTING VANCOUVER FOR DECADES

 Over the past 30 years, 604-PAINTER, also known as Vancouver Kitchen Cabinet Painting has become one of the most recognizable brands in Vancouver, North Vancouver and the rest of the Greater Vancouver Regional District.
 As the undisputed industry leader in kitchen cabinet painting and refinishing Vancouver Kitchen Cabinet Painting will undertake any project of any size.
 Located in South / East Vancouver we will travel as far as required to service your cabinet refinishing needs.
 Cabinet painting Vancouver is our specialty with the price for our cabinet refinishing typically ranging from $1500 to $15,000, depending on the size of your kitchen and number of cupboards and drawers to be painted, lacquered or stained.
+For a comprehensive look at the cost to paint kitchen cabinets in 2021 just click the link.
 We have been painting and staining kitchen cabinets for three decades in the Vancouver, and the Greater Vancouver Regional District.
 Call 604–PAINTER (604) 724-6837 if you live in Vancouver or the GVRD or call toll free 1-800-PRO-PAINTER 1-800-776-7246 if you live outside the Greater Vancouver Regional District for any of your kitchen cabinet refinishing needs.